 Still taking care of office cleaning requirements in house?
 If so, here’s a quick rundown of 10 surprisingly common mistakes there’s a good chance you might be making:

 - Not reading the instructions in full.
-The vast majority of accidents, injuries and problems in general that occur in relation to products are a direct result of instructions not being read properly.
+The vast majority of accidents, injuries and problems in general that occur in relation to office cleaning products are a direct result of instructions not being read properly.
 What’s more, not reading the instructions in full means never getting the best out of the products you use.

 - Failing to use gloves.
 Even if the harm and damage doesn’t show through immediately, you can rest assured it will in time.
 Absolutely every cleaning job across the board should be gone about wearing appropriate gloves, or not gone about at all.